metadriverse/metadrive-benchmark/MARL/README.md

 Due to the huge volume of the training results, we can not provide the raw training results and intermediate checkpoints.

-(WIP) We select the best checkpoints and upload them to:  XXXX  You can also find them in the CoPO repo where you can XXXX them with XXXX.
+## Best checkpoints

+We provide the best checkpoints for each environment and each algorithm.
+Given the evaluation results CSV file, you can find your best checkpoint by following the code in `Find the best checkpoint.ipynb`.
+The best checkpoints are zipped and uploaded to XXX.
+Please refer to XXX in CoPO repo for the code to run the checkpoints.